m-alx/yopsilon-mask/README.md

   - Locale.dateTimeHMFormat in case of "dateTime" and "dateTimeHM";
   - Locale.dateTimeHMSFormat in case of "dateTimeHMS";

-Instances of class *Mask* subscrive to *Internationalization.onLocaleChange* event to fetch localized months names for sections of *[mmm]* type.
+Instances of class `Mask` subscribe to `Internationalization.onLocaleChange` event to fetch localized months names for sections of *mmm* type.
 Internationalization.
-You can add a custom locale via creating an instance of *Locale* class and setting it by calling method *setCurrentLocale(l:Locale)* of *Internationalization* class.
+You can add a custom locale via creating an instance of *Locale* class and setting it by calling method `*setCurrentLocale(l:Locale)` of `Internationalization` class.

 Example: